Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 sw-spine-001 [standalone: master] # clear ip bgp all
 ```

 It may take several minutes for all sessions to become **Established**.
 Wait a minute, or so, and then verify that all sessions now are all reported as **Established**.
-If some sessions remain in an **Idle** state, re-run the **clear ip bgp al** command and check again.
+If some sessions remain in an **Idle** state, re-run the **clear ip bgp all** command and check again.

 ```bash
 sw-spine-001 [standalone: master] # show ip bgp summary